omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

 subword units.
 In Erk, K. and Smith, N. A., editors, *Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*, pages 1715–1725, Berlin, Germany.
 Association for Computational Linguistics

+Waibel, A., Hanazawa, T., Hinton, G., Shikano, K. and Lang, K. J. (1989).
+Phoneme recognition using time-delay neural networks.
+In *IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37*, no. 3, pages 328-339.